-PhD students' Third Year Progress Statement
+PhD students' Third Year Report: Progress Statement

 At the end of your third year, your supervisor will be asked to submit a progress review via the Cambridge Supervision Reporting System on CamSIS.
 If you submit (a), your draft dissertation, then your supervisor's progress review must include a statement that he or she has seen the draft and an evaluation of its state.
 If you submit (b), the 500-word report, then this will be read by your supervisor, the Chairman of the Graduate Education Committee and the Head of Department.
-You must submit three copies of (b), the 500-word report, to the Secretary of the Degree Committee by 30 September (or corresponding date), unless your supervisor has seen (a), a complete draft of your dissertation, before that date.
+You must submit three copies of (b), the 500-word report, to the Secretary of the Degree Committee by 30 September (or corresponding date), and should upload a PDF version, unless your supervisor has seen (a), a complete draft of your dissertation, before that date.

 Secretary of the Degree Committee